E-Commerce is going to surge this holiday season. Are you thinking about the workers?

 • Practice rigorous hygiene.
 Depending on who you will be interacting with, follow sanitation guidelines to protect delivery workers.
 For instance, sanitize your hands before and after visiting a package locker.
 You might also opt-in for contactless delivery options where applicable.

 • Express your appreciation!
-It is great to support business during this time.
+It is great to support businesses during this time.
 For small companies in particular, your online orders might be what is keeping the lights on.
 Find ways to express thanks to the workers who are behind the parcels you’ll receive this holiday season.

 At Propulo Consulting, we care about the health and wellbeing of all workers.
 We partner with you to help leadership build core competencies for exceptional safety engagement.
 Our team has the expertise to help your business build a safer and healthier culture.
 For more information regarding this topic, read about Safety & Safety Culture at Propulo Consulting.